mkingopng/go-ref-lights/notes.md

 Good luck—checking these flows thoroughly should leave you in a strong position for your presentation.
 ---------------------

-# deployment annotations: 12 errors
-1. build: controllers/loginHandler.go#L3
-   package comment is detached; there should be no blank lines between it and the package statement
-2. build: controllers/meet_controller.go#L3
-   package comment is detached; there should be no blank lines between it and the package statement
-3. build: controllers/page_controller.go#L3
-   package comment is detached; there should be no blank lines between it and the package statement
-4. build: controllers/page_controller.go#L119
-   exported function Index should have comment or be unexported
-5. build: middleware/admin_required.go#L3
-   package comment is detached; there should be no blank lines between it and the package statement
-6. build: middleware/auth.go#L3
-   package comment is detached; there should be no blank lines between it and the package statement
-7. build: middleware/role.go#L3
-   package comment is detached; there should be no blank lines between it and the package statement
-8. build: middleware/sudo_required.go#L1
-   package comment should be of the form "Package middleware ..."
-9. build: services/mock_occupancy_service.go#L27
-   comment on exported method MockOccupancyService.UnsetPosition should be of the form "UnsetPosition ..."
-10. build: services/mock_occupancy_service.go#L34
-    comment on exported method MockOccupancyService.ResetOccupancyForMeet
-    should be of the form "ResetOccupancyForMeet ..."
-11. deploy
-    Process completed with exit code 1.

 ----------------------
 # Environmental Variables in ECS
 Set environment variables in the ECS Task Definition (basic approach)